Franck-Dernoncourt/Stack-Exchange-Image-Dataset/README.md

 Example: TODO

-**Important**: one may into issues using the dataset with Windows because the filenames in this dataset are case-sensitive (following i.stack.imgur.com naming convention), while Windows [is](https://superuser.com/q/165975/116475) mostly case-insensitive.
-To use Windows, one strategy would be to rename files (e.g., adding an underscore after any lowercase letter).
+**Important**: one may run into issues using the dataset with Windows because the filenames in this dataset are case-sensitive (following i.stack.imgur.com naming convention), while Windows [is](https://superuser.com/q/165975/116475) mostly case-insensitive.
+E.g., if one uncompresses a zip file containing the files `hello.png` and `Hello.png`, only one file will remain once the extraction is completed.
+To use the dataset on Windows, one strategy would be to rename files (e.g., adding an underscore after any lowercase letter).

 # Dataset Statistics